List of former Texas state highways: SH 1

 State Highway 1 ran from El Paso through Dallas to Texarkana.
 It was the first highway designated in 1917.
 In 1926, the United States Highway System was designated, with US 80 colocated from El Paso to Dallas and US 67 from Dallas to Texarkana.
 On September 26, 1939, the dual designations were removed, leaving SH 1 only on a small stretch west of Dallas.
-This section was redesignated as State Loop 260 on August 20, 1952.
+This section was redesignated as Loop 260 on August 20, 1952.
 Since that time, the number "may only be assigned by the Executive Director of the Texas Department of Transportation or the Transportation Commission."

 SH 2

-State Highway 2 was originally designated in 1917, running from Wichita Falls southeast to Fort Worth.
+State Highway 2 was designated in 1917, running from Wichita Falls southeast to Fort Worth.
 The route then split in two at Waco, with one branch travelling southwest through Austin and San Antonio before ending at Laredo, while the eastern branch traveled southeast through Houston, ending at Galveston.
-The eastern branch was transferred to SH 6 on August 21, 1923 to avoid having two separate highways with the same number.
+The eastern branch was transferred to SH 6 on August 21, 1923, to avoid having two separate highways with the same number.
 The western route was assigned the US 81 routing in 1926.
 The co-designation with US 81 was dropped completely on September 26, 1939.

 SH 13

-State Highway 13 was originally designated in 1917, running through the Texas Panhandle along the Ozark Trail.
+State Highway 13 was designated in 1917, running through the Texas Panhandle along the Ozark Trail.
 It generally referenced the routing due west from Amarillo to the New Mexico state line.
-In 1926, US Route 66 was co-located along the route.
+In 1926, US 66 was co-located along the route.
 The co-designation was dropped completely on September 26, 1939.

 SH 28

-State Highway 28 was designated on September 3, 1917, on a route that ran across the southern Texas Panhandle from Farwell to Mineral Wells.
+State Highway 28 was designated on September 13, 1917, on a route that ran across the southern Texas Panhandle from Farwell to Mineral Wells.
 On January 20, 1919, a branch, SH 28A, was designated from Crowell through Vernon to the Oklahoma border.
 By August 21, 1922, a branch to Sagerton was added.
 On August 21, 1923, the section from Crowell to Sagerton was renumbered as SH 51 and the branch to Jacksboro was renumbered as SH 24, with the section of the branch from Jacksboro to Mineral Wells already part of SH 25.
 SH 28 was instead rerouted over SH 28A through Vernon to the Oklahoma border.
 US 70 was co-located along the entire route, except for the small branch northeast of Vernon.
 This branch was assigned to US 183 in 1939.

 On August 4, 1932, SH 28 Loop was designated through Lockney.
 On August 1, 1936, a SH 28 Spur was added on top of the SH 28 Loop.
 On November 16, 1937, another SH 28 Spur was designated in Olton.
 All co-designations with US Routes were removed completely on September 26, 1939.
 SH 28 Spur and SH 28 Loop became Spur 9 (Olton) and Loop 75 (Lockney).